italomp/Filmaria/README.md

 # Filmaria

-This project makes a requisition using fetch API to an external API and displays the movies returned.\
+This project makes a requisition using fetch API to an external API and displays the movies returned in home page.\
 This project also displays a page with informations about each movie.

 ## Available Scripts